Olise continues goalscoring form, Ejaria bags assist as Reading succumb to Norwich City | Goal.com

 The Nigerian forward again emerged as one of the standout performers for Veljko Paunovic’s men when he registered yet another effort at Madejski Stadium, although it was not enough to save his side from defeat against the Championship leaders.

-Ovie Ejaria made his 14thh start for Reading since he signed for the club permanently from Premier League side Liverpool.
+Ovie Ejaria made his 14th start for Reading since he signed for the club permanently from Premier League side Liverpool.

 The 23-year-old midfielder delivered an impressive performance for the Royals against Daniel Farke’s men.